1880akshay/hackwebers2020/README.md

 ## About the app
 It is a basic EdTech marketplace where course creators can share their courses with the registered students.
+Course Creators (Teachers) can add/ remove courses after registering and the students can access those courses after successfull registration.

 The code is divided into two parts, the frontend directory serves the frontend (using React), and the backend directory serves the backend (in Node/Express).
 `hackwebers.sql` is the database which contains different tables used in the app.